 Each process's computation proceeds in rounds.
 The advancement of rounds is controlled by the environment via the end-of-round input action.
 The end-of-round_i actions occur separately in each process p_i , and there are no restrictions on the relative rate at which they occur at different processes, i.e., rounds are not necessarily synchronized among processes.
 However, specific environment properties defined below do require some synchronization between processes, e.g., that some messages are received at one process at the same round in which they are sent by another.
-Therefore, an implementation of an environment that guarantees such properties needs to employ some sort of round or clock synchronization mechanism.
-One way to do so is using synchronized clocks (e.g., GPS clocks) when present.
-Alternatively, an implementation that does not rely on synchronized clocks can be employed, such as the one we present in Section 5.1 and deploy in PlanetLab.
+Therefore, an implementation of an environment that guarantees such properties needs to employ some sort of round or clock synchronization mechanism (e.g., see Section VI).

 When the end-of-round action first occurs, it queries the oracle and calls initialize(), which returns the message for sending in round 1 and a set, D_i , of the destinations of this message.
 Subsequently, in each round, a process sends a message to processes in D_i (although allowed, self messages are not necessary since a message is always stored in the incoming buffer of the sender) and receives messages available on incoming links, until the end-of-round action occurs, at which point the oracle is queried and compute() is called, which returns the message for the next round, and a new set D_i of target processes.
+Note that although in Algorithm 1 all received messages can be garbage-collected, depending on the needs of the specific application.

 Environments are specified using round-based properties.
 We consider only eventual properties.
-Namely, the system may be asynchronous for an arbitrary period of time, but eventually there is a round GSR (Global Stabilization Round), so that from GSR onward no process fails and all properties hold in each round.
+Namely, the system may be asynchronous for an arbitrary period of time, but eventually there is a round GSR (Global Stabilization Round), starting from which no process fails and all properties hold in each round.
 GSR is the first round that satisfies this requirement.

 We now define some round-based properties.
 The link from p_s to p_d is timely in round k, if the following holds: if (i) end-of-round_s occurs in round k, (ii) $d \in D_s$ in round k, and (iii) p_d is correct, then p_d receives the round k message of p_s in round k.
-A process p is a $\langle j$ -source_v if in every round $k \ge \text{GSR}$, there are j processes to which it has timely outgoing links.
+A process p is a $\langle j$ -source_v if in every round $k \geq \text{GSR}$, there are j processes to which it has timely outgoing links.
 Correctness is not required from the recipients, and p's link with itself counts towards the count of j.
 The subscript "v" indicates that the set of j timely links is allowed to change in each round (i.e., the failures are mobile).
-Similarly, a correct process p is a $\langle j$ -destination_v if in every round $k \ge \text{GSR}$, it has j timely incoming links from correct processes.
-An Ω failure detector outputs a process so that there is some correct p_i s.t. for every round $k \ge \text{GSR}$ and every correct p_j , $oracle_j(k) = i$.
+Similarly, a correct process p is a $\langle j$ -destination_v if in every round $k \geq \text{GSR}$, it has j timely incoming links from correct processes.
+An Ω failure detector outputs a process so that there is some correct p_i s.t. for every round $k \geq \text{GSR}$ and every correct p_j , oraclej(k) = i.